LP-CDF/AMi_Image_Analysis/README.md

 For more details on this device, please look at:
 "AMi: a GUI-based, open-source system for imaging samples in multi-well plates" [[1]](#1)

+This program should work with images taken by other machines given the folder tree is as expected.

 ## Features: